-Final assignment: Week of December 04, D-14 (final deliverable): Hand in definitive proposal and the version with comments and track changes made by your peer reviewer
+Final assignment: D-14 (final deliverable): Hand in definitive proposal and the version with comments and track changes made by your peer reviewer by December 06.

-CLASS READINGS AND REFERENCES FOR FUTURE CONSULTATION (I may substitute some readings as the semester progresses)
+CLASS READINGS AND REFERENCES FOR FUTURE CONSULTATION (I may substitute and/or add some readings as the semester progresses)

-Week 1 (August 21): Introductory session
+Week 1 (August 23): Introductory session

-Required readings: Students are expected to read through the course syllabus and come with a printed copy to the first class session.
-See additional article options below on factors that favor project success.
+Required readings: Students are expected to read through the course syllabus and come with a printed copy to the first-class session.
+See articles below on factors that favor project success.